Student Accessibility and Testing Related Policies

 Should you be in disagreement with a decision regarding accommodations, the University appeal process is as follows:

-2. If a resolution cannot be reached for concerns directed to the Director of Student Accessibility and Testing, students may appeal to the Assistant Vice Chancellor for Student Affairs.
-The student shall file a written appeal to the Assistant Vice Chancellor for Student Affairs (AVCSA) or their designee within fifteen (15) business days following the undesired outcome of Step One.
-Students shall submit the written appeal to the AVCSA at stuaff@mst.edu.
-Students may also request a meeting with the AVCSA in 107 Norwood Hall prior to or following the submission of a written appeal by contacting stuaff@mst.edu or (573) 341-6154.
+2. If a resolution cannot be reached for concerns directed to the Director of Student Accessibility and Testing, students may appeal to the Assistant Vice Chancellor for Student Health and Well-Being (AVCSHW).
+The student shall file a written appeal to the AVCSHW or their designee within fifteen (15) business days following the undesired outcome of Step One.
+Students shall submit the written appeal to the AVCSHW at sucess@mst.edu.
+Students may also request a meeting with the AVCSHW in 107 Norwood Hall prior to or following the submission of a written appeal by contacting sucess@mst.edu or (573) 341-4292.
 The following information shall be included in the written appeal:

 • A detailed description of the complaint